Dr Dominique Thompson

 Dominique has now launched her own student health and wellbeing consultancy, Buzz Consulting, to assist organisations in improving their student support offer.

 Dominique is the author of a series of four mental health books for students, to be published by Trigger Press.
 These are: 'Anxiety at College', 'Depression at College', 'Eating Issues and Eating Disorders at College' and 'Self Harm and Suicidal thoughts at College'.
-Her next major trade book co-authored with Fabienne Vailes, is called 'How to Grow a Grown Up: Preparing your teen for the real world' and will be published in 2019.
+Her most recent major trade book co-authored with Fabienne Vailes, was 'How to Grow a Grown Up: Preparing your teen for the real world' - published by Penguin Random House in 2019.

 Follow Dom on twitter @DrdomThompson